victor-gp/cmd-help-sublime-syntax/docs/Development.md

 You can run them with `$ tests/theme_regression`

 It runs a synthetic help message through `bat` + `cmd-help`, twice for each theme: with and without italics enabled.
-Then it store the result in `tests/theme_regression/`, but deleting the italics version if it makes no difference.
+Then it stores the result in `tests/theme_regression/`, but deleting the italics version if it makes no difference.

 Everything I mentioned on `highlight_regression` applies here, just replacing `highlight` for `theme`.